impleri/item-skills/readme.md

 JEI integration does not remove recipes related to the `unconsumable` flag.
 It does hide the recipes from right-clicking on the ingredient.
 However, it does not remove the recipe itself -- only `unproducible` does that.
-That is, a crafty player could view a recipe that produces the item, then right click on the produced item to see what recipes it can be with which it can be consumed.
+That is, a crafty player could view a recipe that produces the item, then right click on the produced item to see what recipes with which it can be consumed.

 ## Developers